 Start with naming your map by clicking on the Untitled Map.
-From here, you will fill create a name for it, and a brief description.
-I reference the blog post and the city—for example, Map of Copenhagen.
+From here, you will fill create a name for it and a brief description.
+I reference the blog post and the city—for example, the Map of Copenhagen.

 Once you have named your map and added your city in the search bar, save the location.
 It will ask you if you want to Add to Map.
-Click this button, adding the site to the map.
+Click this button, and adding the site to the map.
 You can customize one step further by choosing an icon and color for this point of interest.

 For this example, I have a blue icon with a star.
 I renamed the “untitled layer” with “Sites of Malta.”
 Now you can add more of the same types of points of interest to this section.
-If you want to add a new section with a layer for “restaurants,” you can do so by clicking the untitled layer below the one you created.
+If you want to add a new section with a layer for “restaurants,” you can click the untitled layer below the one you created.
 Add as many layers as you want.

 Saving and Sending the Downloadable Map

 Once you are finished and have all the information on the map, it’s time to send it.
 You can share the customized map as a direct link.
-To get the link for sending, you click the Share button that is next to Add A Layer.
+To get the send link, you click the Share button next to Add A Layer.

-A screen will pop up that has the link to share, but FIRST, you need to change the privacy.
+A screen with the link to share will pop up, but FIRST, you need to change the privacy.
 If you don’t change the viewing access and leave it private, no one will be able to open this map.

-Click the Change button next to where it says Private, only you have access.
+Click the Change button next to where it says Private; only you have access.
 You want to select a feature here.
-I always choose to use the 2nd option, which is, Anyone with the Link.
+I always choose to use the 2nd option, Anyone with the Link.

 Copy and paste this link to whoever you want to have a copy.
 This is the link we will use in your automated email to everyone who requests the map, so also keep a copy saved.